animal-tree/Writing-stuff/Stuff7-Consciousness.md

 To a degree, maybe.
 Human-consciousness is distinct from its elementary subparts, presumably, that compose the greater singularized experience.

 From the representation composing those subparts, emerges human-like consciousness.

+And like axiomatic human consciousness, observing itself, so is the universe, composing greater singularized axioms of "I observe."